 I never thought I would be let go from a job, but I was.
 What happened was quite frankly shocking, and I didn’t plan for it.
 But I’ll come out of this stronger and better.
 I already am.

-Life is giving me some BIG lemons.
+Life is giving me some big lemons.
 The saying goes, when life gives you lemons, make lemonade.
 Instead, I am going to make a massive citrus mojito.
-Then I’m going to laugh, cry and get totally drunk with life’s lemons because life is full of crazy, amazing, achingly beautiful moments and that is EXACTLY what I want to do.
+Then I’m going to laugh, cry and have a party with life’s lemons because life is full of crazy, amazing, achingly beautiful moments and that is EXACTLY what I want to do.

 This change was not expected.
 This change leaves me disappointed in many ways, on many levels.
 It’s not simple.
-But this change is allowing me to explore.
+I haven’t unpacked where the fault lies.
+But I don’t think this is really about me losing my job.
+It doesn’t matter what brought about this change or how it happened, it only matters that it is happening.
+This change is allowing me to explore.
 It’s allowing me the time to think, to write, to treat myself really well and re-visit the extremely important question of what do I want?
-This change means showing myself that in fact, I can bounce back quickly.
+This change means showing myself that in fact, I can bounce back.
 Like I said, I am feeling very vulnerable right now.
 I’m terrified.
 But I am also so excited to see what is around the corner, and how I am going to get there.

 Whatever cards life deals you, you can decide to be okay.
-Honestly, the other options suck anyway.
+Honestly, the other options are nowhere near as good.
 It might take time.
 You might have to be really gentle with yourself at first.
 Then, decide to be brave.
 Decide to be stronger.

 Note: Leading adventure trips is a serious job that requires a huge amount of energy.
 I am a professional in this field.
 I take this responsibility extremely seriously and would never, ever lead a trip if I felt it was dangerous for myself or my participants.
 Being sick this summer was an annoyance, and only that.